 |2015||Hampton||17||17||50.00%||16||MEAC||First Round loss|

-For reference, the average regular-season winning percentage of an NCAA tournament team is 73.5.
+For reference, the average regular season winning percentage of an NCAA tournament team is 73.5 percent.
 Over the average of 31 games in a season, that’s a record of 23-8.

 But there are plenty of teams that are far from average.
 The absolute worst record is a three-way tie at 11-18 (37.93 percent).
 Those would be 1995 FIU, 1996 UCF, and 1997 Fairfield.

-The worst record to ever win an NCAA tournament game belongs to Villanova in 1991.
-The Wildcats entered the tournament at 16-14, having lost to Seton Hall in the Big East semifinal.
+The worst record ever for a team that won an NCAA tournament game belongs to Villanova in 1991.
+The Wildcats entered the tournament at 16-14, having lost to Seton Hall in the Big East tournament semifinal.
 But they did own five wins against ranked teams on the year, including three top-10 opponents.
-That was enough to land them a 9-seed as an at-large bid.
-They took down Princeton 50-48, but lost to 1-seed UNC 84-69 in the second round.
+That was enough to land them a No. 9 seed after earning an at-large bid.
+They took down Princeton 50-48, but lost to No. 1 seed UNC 84-69 in the second round.

 Not surprisingly, 1985 Villanova — the ultimate Cinderella — owns the distinction of the worst record among championship teams.
 After winning eight straight to start the season, the Wildcats lost six of their last 11.
-On Selection Sunday, they sat at 19-10 (65.5 percent) and found themselves as an 8-seed.
+On Selection Sunday, they sat at 19-10 (65.5 percent) and found themselves as a No. 8 seed.

-Then they won six games in a row, by a tight margin of five points per game en route to knocking off the Goliath to their David in Patrick Ewing and 1-seed Georgetown.
-That Villanova team remains the highest-seed ever to win the title.
+Then they won six games in a row, by a tight margin of five points per game, en route to knocking off the Goliath to their David in Patrick Ewing and No. 1 seed Georgetown.
+That Villanova team remains the highest-seeded team ever to win the title.